 By setting this limit, you can spread your budget further and focus on quality instead of quantity.
 With the five-gift rule, everyone will get the same amount of presents with a 5 Gift Rule Christmas, and they’ll be thoughtful and special.

 The 5 Christmas gift rule helps you think outside the box.
-Think homemade treats, tickets to a show or sporting event, experience days – anything that fits into one of the five categories can be a gift.
+Think homemade treats, tickets to a show or sporting event, meaningful experiences – anything that fits into one of the five categories can be a gift.

 It might not just be kids.
-It could be your grandkids or your spouse.
+It could be your grandkids, extended family, friends, or your spouse.

 Something they want